javaHashbrown/javahashbrown.github.io/content/blog/Google XSS game Level 1.md

 date: '2020-11-18'
 ---

 Recently I've been reviewing Frontend basics and came across this XSS game made by Google Security Team, I believe.

-Although it was designed at least 4 yrs ago, I learned how to launch a XSS attack when playing the game.
+Although it was designed at least 4 yrs ago, I found it quite interesting and learned how to launch XSS attacks in various ways through the game.
 It took me almost 2 hrs to clear all 6 levels.

 ### Level 1: Hello, world of XSS
 #### Mission Description